Healdb/tweakDetectionBot/README.md

 # tweakDetectionBot
-Crawls /r/jailbreak and provides a link and description of any tweaks it may find in the title.
+Provides a link and a description for a specific tweak when summoned.

+<h3>Usage:</h3
+On /r/Jailbreak, comment anywhere saying -

++/u/<botusername> <tweak>

 <h3>Requirements:</h3>
 PRAW